2023 Best Health Professions Schools in Texas

 Read full report on Health Professions at PCI Health Training Center

-Pima Medical Institute - El Paso came in at #21 in this year’s edition of the Best Health Professions Schools in Texas ranking.
-PMI El Paso is a small private for-profit school located in the large city of El Paso.
+With a ranking of #21, Pima Medical Institute - El Paso did quite well on this year’s best schools for health professions students.
+PMI El Paso is a fairly small private for-profit school located in the city of El Paso.

 Health Professions majors at PMI El Paso take out an average of $14,438 in student loans while working on their egree.
 This translates to an average monthly loan payment of $69, based on a 10-year repayment plan.

-Full Health Professions at Pima Medical Institute - El Paso Report
+Read full report on Health Professions at Pima Medical Institute - El Paso

 Here are some additional great schools for Health Professions students in the state of Texas that almost earned our Best Health Professions Schools in Texas award.